-Attached is a resolution requesting the Board of Directors to authorize the Executive Director to enter into an agreement with an initial term of one (1) year and an option of two (2) one-year terms with TransPro Consulting for Management Consulting Professional Services - IDIQ for a not-to-exceed amount of \$100,000.
+Attached is a resolution requesting the Board of Directors to authorize the Executive Director to enter into an agreement with an initial term of one (1) year and an option of two (2) one-year terms with TransPro Consulting for Management Consulting Professional Services - IDIQ for a total not-to-exceed amount of \$236,248 broken into consecutive tasks that build on the work from the prior task: Strategic Planning, Transit Management, and Technical Capacity.
+Included in the proposal, but not in the total not to exceed is an optional service to provide supplemental staffing.
 A portion of these funds were budgeted in the Executive Office and Human Resources departmental budgets; additional non-budgeted funds will be used from lower than budgeted expenses in Paratransit and Marketing.
-Please let me know if you have any questions at 561-5100.
+Please call me at 561-5100 if you have any questions.
 Thank you.